 The Company regularly assesses the likelihood of adverse outcomes resulting from potential tax examinations to determine the adequacy of its provision for income taxes.
 These assessments can require considerable estimates and judgments.
-As of July 31, 2020, the gross amount of unrecognized tax benefits was approximately \$43.1 million.
+As of October 31, 2020, the gross amount of unrecognized tax benefits decreased by \$16.1 million to \$27.0 million.
+The decrease was primarily due to changes to our uncertain tax positions from adjustments arising from tax return filings.
 If the estimates of income tax liabilities prove to be less than the ultimate assessment, then a further charge to expense could be required.
 If events occur, and the payment of these amounts ultimately proves to be unnecessary, the reversal of the liabilities could result in tax benefits being recognized in the period in which the Company determines the liabilities are no longer necessary.
 The Company does not anticipate significant changes to its uncertain tax positions during the next twelve months.

 On July 27, 2015, the United States Tax Court issued a decision ("Tax Court Decision") in Altera Corp. v.
 Commissioner, which concluded that related parties in a cost sharing arrangement are not required to share expenses related to share-based compensation.
 The Tax Court Decision was appealed by the Commissioner to the Ninth Circuit Court of Appeals ("Ninth Circuit").
 On June 7, 2019, the Ninth Circuit issued an opinion that reversed the Tax Court Decision.
 On July 22, 2019, the taxpayer requested a rehearing before the full Ninth Circuit and the request was denied on November 12, 2019.
 On February 10, 2020, the taxpayer filed a petition to appeal the decision with the Supreme Court of the United States which was denied on June 22, 2020.
-The denial of the request by the Supreme Court did not have a material impact to the Company's condensed consolidated financial statements.
+The denial of the request by the Supreme Court did not have a material impact to the Company's provision for income taxes.